Black Bean Mason Jar Salad

 This black bean fiesta mason jar salad makes for a colorful, convenient on-the-go meal.
 The lime jalapeño dressing is zesty and really ties the whole salad together.

 Until recently I kind of forgot about mason jar salads, which is hard to believe considering I eat at least one large salad almost every day.
 But I’m excited because mason jar salads are back.
-Over the past few months I started making them again using the black bean fiesta salad recipe from my Seven Slimming Salads ebook and I’m hooked once again.
+Over the past few months I started making them again and I’m hooked.

 It’s easy to get hooked because mason jar salads are a breeze to whip up and make for such a convenient, portable meal option.
 Even if you work from home like me having salads already prepped for lunch saves so much time.
 And the mason jar storage method works wonders for salad recipes that include veggies that marinate well.
 After sitting in the dressing for a bit they taste like they’ve been pickled. <– Yum!